HarrierPanels/ansible/README.md

 **Cloud Environment**

 If you are creating your environment to practice in the cloud (AWS, Azure, GCP, or another cloud provider), you need to meet the requirements mentioned above.
 Note that virtual machines can connect to each other over SSH and add the necessary entries in /etc/hosts so that they can communicate with each other by name.

-Task
+**Tasks**

-The purpose of this task is to apply theoretical knowledge in practice and acquire hands-on experience using the tools and technologies presented in this submodule.
+The purpose of these tasks is to apply theoretical knowledge in practice and acquire hands-on experience using the tools and technologies presented in this submodule.

 Based on the requirements described, complete the following tasks:
+#### Task 1